-Registration and abstract submission continues for the 19th International conference on Preimplantation Genetics, which will be held May 3-6, 2019, in a historical Medical Conference Venue, Langenbeck-Virchow-HAUS in the heart of Berlin.
+The 19th International conference on Preimplantation Genetics will be held May 3-6, 2019, in a historical Medical Conference Venue, Langenbeck-Virchow-HAUS in the heart of Berlin.
 As you can see from the highlights of provisional scientific program on the website, one of the major items is devoted to the advanced PGT sequencing methodologies and new approaches toward universal PGT - a significant upgrade of the existing options.